MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 **(2) Application Tier** - The application tier consists of more than two application servers.
 Usually, the rules for the application server are saved on application web servers.
 Evaluate the access you need to establish.
 If users only access the web tier but aren't allowed to access the application server, consider allocating the tiers into application web tier and application tier.

-However, because of the dependencies of each tier to the database it isn't recommended to separate the application and database tier to different vendors.
+However, if the application tier and the database tier will be cut into two different cloud vendors, it can cause high latencies.
+We recommend you to do a proper technical assessment and decide if high latencies will impact your daily business.

+As soon as you approach the technical assessment, you should consider modernizing it.
 Some customers ask for auto-scaling methods.
 Auto-Scaling can be achieved through [Virtual Machine Scale Sets (Virtual Machine Scale Sets)](/azure/virtual-machine-scale-sets/overview) for EBS.
 Some of the servers that you have in use operate more tasks and create a higher throughput than others.
 This should be evaluated during the Design Phase.
 Virtual Machine Scale Sets don't require a rearchitecture and let you create and manage a group of load-balanced VMs that provides high availability.

 **(3) Database Tier** - The database tier has one primary and replicated to a secondary using Data Guard.
-If you stay within one region, the synchronous configuration should be used.
-If you install your application across regions, you should configure Data Guard in Asynchronous mode.
+If you stay within one datacenter, the synchronous configuration should be used.
+If you install your application across datacenters, you should configure Data Guard in Asynchronous mode.

 **(4) Backup** - [Backups](/azure/backup/backup-azure-vms-introduction) are sent from the application tier and the database tier.
-It's just one of many reasons why those two tiers shouldn't be separated into two different vendors.
 Thereby Backups of the database are performed by [Azure Backup Volume Snapshot](https://techcommunity.microsoft.com/t5/data-architecture-blog/azure-backup-volume-snapshots-for-oracle-is-now-ga/ba-p/2820032) on Premium Files to the secondary region.

 **(5) Disaster Recovery** - There are different solutions you can choose from.
 It very much depends on your requirements.
 The architecture above is built to be highly available.
 For replicating the application tier you can use [Azure Site Recovery](/azure/site-recovery/site-recovery-overview).
 Another solution you can choose is [Redundancy options for managed disks.](/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks) Both solutions replicate your data.
 Redundancy options for managed disks are a solution that can simplify the architecture but also comes with a few limitations.